s3rius/rustus/docs/configuration.md

 Configuration parameters:
 * `--info-db-dsn` - connection string for your Redis database.
-    It's required if `redis-info-storage` is chosen.
+    It's required if `redis` is chosen.
 * `--redis-info-expiration` - number of seconds when key will expire.

 === "CLI"